iterative/dvc.org/content/docs/command-reference/get.md

 ## Options

-- `-o <path>`, `--out <path>` - destination `path` to place the downloaded file or directory.
-By default the data file basename is used in the current working directory (if this option isn't used).
-Directories in the given `path` will be created.
+- `-o <path>`, `--out <path>` - specify a path to the desired location in the workspace to place the downloaded file or directory (instead of using the current working directory).
+Directories specified in the path will be created by this command.

 - `--rev <commit>` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to